Battle of Trebbia (1799): Tidone River – 17 June

-Trebbia River - 18 June
+Trebbia River – 18 June

+The Allied army had a total of 32 2/3 battalions, 24 squadrons and 4 Cossack regiments.
+Each division was ordered to build in combat order in two lines, 300 paces distance; each cavalry regiment — in the divizion way, having in the first line of two divizions, and in the second — one.
+The password and the slogan for June 18 were appointed "Theresia" and "Kolin", because the battle fell on the anniversary of the Austrian victory over Frederick the Great at Kolin in 1757.
+Such a reminder might have been encouraging to the Austrians.

 Unexpectedly confronted by a large Austro-Russian army, MacDonald was in a dilemma.
 He believed that his 22,000 available soldiers were outnumbered and ought to retreat, but he anticipated that Moreau might soon arrive to pitch into the Allied rear.
 So he hoped to hold out until his last divisions could arrive on the field.
 MacDonald was also aware of the presence of a force under Jean François Cornu de La Poype that was in position to threaten the Allied south flank.
-On the 18th, Veletsky's detached force surprised La Poype's 1,500 French and 2,000 Genoese at Bobbio, sending them fleeing back to Genoa.
+On the 18th, Veletsky's detached force approached Bobbio and on the 21th surprised La Poype's 1,500 French and 2,000 Genoese, sending them fleeing back to Genoa.
 On morning of 18 June the injured MacDonald inspected his army.
 He found his men ready to fight and the enemy inactive.
-Meanwhile, Suvorov and Chasteler planned to throw three columns at the French, with the main strength on the right to break down MacDonald's flank by advancing from the Tidone to the Trebbia and finally all the way to the Nure, the next river to the east.
+Meanwhile, Suvorov and Chasteler planned to throw three columns at the French, with the main strength on the right to break down MacDonald's flank by advancing from the Tidone to the Trebbia and finally all the way to the Nure River, the next river to the east.
 With luck, the French would be driven back against the Po.
 The First Column on the right was headed by Bagration's Advance Guard followed by Schveikovsky's division.
 The Second Column in the center was made up of Förster's division.
 The Third Column included the divisions of Ott and Fröhlich.
 Ott was ordered to drive straight ahead to the Trebbia supported by his colleague.
 At some point Fröhlich's grenadiers were supposed to reinforce the right flank in order to give more weight to its attack.